 Reason:

-The conflation of sexual exploitation and trafficking with voluntary adult sex work has led to violation that severely undermines the rights of sex workers.
+The conflation of sexual exploitation and trafficking with voluntary adult sex work has led to violation that severely undermine the rights of sex workers.
 By conflating voluntary adult sex work with exploitation, resources are being misdirected into policing and punishing consensual sex work rather than identifying people who are trafficked into sex work and sexually exploited and providing them appropriate and necessary support.
 Sexual exploitation, prostitution and trafficking people is not the same as consensual adult sex work.
 A distinction, drawing from the Palermo Protocol must clearly demarcate voluntary sex work from involuntary and coercive exploitation and trafficking.
 UN agencies, such as WHO, UNAIDS, OHCHR, UNDP, international organizations such as ILO, UN treaty monitoring bodies, and UN Special Rapporteurs carefully distinguish between sex work, trafficking and sexual exploitation.
 This GR should therefore follow the same practice.
 UNODC reflected on the concept of ‘exploitation’ in the Trafficking in Persons Protocol, acknowledging that sex work must not be conflated with human trafficking.
 Further, UNODC explicates the misuse of trafficking law as a result of inadequate definitions, including of the term exploitation, noting that it is poorly defined and highly contested.

 ASWA has endorsed and supported the Global Network of Sex Workers Project (NSWP) Anti Trafficking Policy and further taken advantage of various spaces to ensure that awareness of and information about trafficking reaches as many of its members as possible, to ensure that sex workers collaborate and collectively oppose all forms of trafficking and sexual exploitation and strongly condemn the circumstances or persons that force women and minors into a profession they have not chosen.